AY2324S2-CS2103T-F10-3/tp/docs/UserGuide.md

 <box>

 **Q**: Why is there a character limit to `NAME`?<br>
 >**A**: This is to ensure that it complies with the Singapore standard of NRIC names which has a limit of 54 characters.
-As clinics have to verify patient name with their physical NRIC, CLInic has built in this restriction.
+As clinics have to verify a patient's name with their physical NRIC, CLInic has built in this restriction.
 It also ensures that the patient's name appears on the GUI well.

 </box>